bitovi/academy/src/angular/2-building-first-app/building-first-app.md

 1. Which stylesheet format would you like to use? (**Less**)
 2. Do you want to enable Server-Side Rendering (SSR) and Static Site Generation (SSG/Prerendering)? (**No**)

-Note that we used the prefix property to set our own default prefix.
-Angular's default is "app", but a good naming convention is to use a short prefix related to your company or application name to easily differentiate from 3rd party utilities.
+Note that we used the `--prefix` property above to set our own default prefix.
+Angular's default prefix is `app`, but a good naming convention is to use a short prefix related to your company or application name, which helps to easily differentiate from 3rd party utilities.

 ```html
 <!-- this looks like it's one of our own app components -->